How To Build a Peer-to-Peer Lending Business Platform

 Cost Analysis For Starting A P2p Lending Platform

 In the modern world, the volume of P2P lending amounts to tens of billions of dollars, and every year they grow.
 This is especially true for European and Asian P2P lending markets.
-What jurisdiction to choose to create a P2P platform?
+What jurisdiction to choose to create a peer-to-peer platform?

 P2P lending is regulated by the Financial Conduct Authority (FCA).
 The authorized capital is £ 50,000.